-Even if you have never been diagnosed with an alcohol- or drug-related health issue, a record of alcohol- or drug-related arrests or criminal offenses can result in your being found inadmissible on health grounds.
+Even if you have never been diagnosed with an alcohol- or drug-related health issue, a record of alcohol- or drug-related arrests (a DUI, for instance) or criminal offenses can result in your being found inadmissible on health grounds.

 There are waivers available for all health-related grounds of inadmissibility except drug abuse and addiction.
 See, for example, Waivers of Health-Based Inadmissibility for U.S. Green Card Applicants.

 You will need to answer questions regarding your health on almost any application you might submit, whether it's for a temporary (nonimmigrant) or an immigrant visa.
 The questions you see on the forms asking about your history of communicable disease, substance abuse, and physical and mental disorders all pertain to your potential inadmissibility on health-grounds.

 The physician will administer needed vaccinations (which includes for COVID-19) and prepare a report summarizing his or her medical findings for the immigration authorities.

 The physician conducting your medical examination (if any) will ask you about certain diseases depending on what countries you’ve lived in or traveled to.
 The physician will also examine your medical history, blood test, and chest X-rays for traces of communicable diseases.

 Having a physical or mental disorder that creates behavior harmful to property, safety, or public welfare can make you inadmissible to the United States.
 Harmful behavior is defined as psychological or physical injury to the applicant or another person (which covers a wide variety of concerns, from suicide attempts to pedophilia), a threat to health or safety (such as driving while intoxicated or threatening to kill someone), or damage to major property.
 Mental illness alone without any harmful behavior will not make you inadmissible.